Easy Jamaican Jerk Chicken Recipe

 We’re keeping things simple for all the crazy busy home cooks who need an easy way to liven up their same-o chicken routine.
 I’m talking about myself, but feel free to join the club.

-Prepare Ahead: the spice mixture can be prepared days ahead of time: cinnamon, ginger, cloves, sugar, thyme, cayenne, allspice, onion, garlic, and smoked paprika.
-You can get away with regular paprika, but smoked paprika is easy to find at many grocery stores these days, and it provides that smoky flavor you’d otherwise miss.
+- PREPARE AHEAD: The spice mixture can be prepared days ahead of time.
+Cinnamon, ginger, cloves, sugar, thyme, cayenne, allspice, onion, garlic, and smoked paprika can all be combined in advance.
+(You can get away with regular paprika, but smoked paprika is easy to find at many grocery stores these days, and it provides that smoky flavor you’d otherwise miss.)

 What to serve with jamaican jerk chicken